alx-sch/nostr-nomad/README.md

 ---

+## XXXX TBD

+- Short-form vs Long-form message
+- not all clients support long-form message or preview of all hyperlinks (eg. while most support previewing .jpeg not all support .avif

+---

 ## Setting up a Local Nostr Relay for Testing

 Before publishing to public Nostr relays, you might want to test your setup by publishing to a local relay.
 This allows you to familiarize yourself with how `nostr-nomad` works without impacting the broader network.